HOW TO STOP MOULD IN ITS TRACKS17 Oct

-After a summer of scorching temperatures, we all sigh with relief when the temperatures drop to 33/34°C in October, and we adjust our air conditioners to compensate for the fading heat outside.
+After a summer of scorching temperatures, we all sigh with relief when the temperatures drop to 33 or 34°C in October, and we adjust our air conditioners to compensate for the fading heat outside.

 While our DEWA bills start to decrease and we plan to spend more time outdoors, we must still keep an eye on the moisture build-up inside our homes.
-The presence of excess moisture can lead to mould growth, which can cause many health problems, including wheezing, nasal congestion, coughing, and other ailments.
+The presence of excess moisture can lead to mould growth, especially the dreaded ‘black mould’.
+Dark greenish or brown in colour, this is a fungus or one of several types of fungus, that includes common species like Stachybotrys chartarum.
+Mould can cause many health problems, including wheezing, nasal congestion and coughing.

 Here are some top tips to help control and prevent excessive moisture in your home: